Bærum

 Bærum (/no/) is a municipality in the Greater Oslo Region in Akershus County, Norway.
 It forms an affluent suburb of Oslo on the west coast of the city.
 Bærum is Norway's fifth largest municipality with a population of 128,760 (2021).
 The administrative centre of the municipality is the town of Sandvika.
 Bærum was established as a municipality on 1 January 1838.

 Bærum has the highest income per capita in Norway and the highest proportion of university-educated individuals.
-Bærum, particularly its eastern neighbourhoods bordering West End Oslo, is one of Norway's priciest and most fashionable residential areas, leading Bærum residents to be frequently stereotyped as snobs in Norwegian popular culture.
+Bærum, particularly its eastern neighbourhoods bordering West End Oslo, is one of Norway's priciest and most fashionable residential areas.
 The municipality has been voted the best Norwegian place to live in considering governance and public services to citizens.

 Name

 The name (Old Norse: Bergheimr) is composed of berg, which means "mountain", and heimr, which means "homestead" or "farm".
 It probably originally belonged to a farm located at the base of the prominent mountain of Kolsås.
 In Old Norse times, the municipality was often called Bergheimsherað, meaning "the herað (parish/district) of Bergheimr".